Major map compass icon

 ENG 112 College Composition II UNIV 200 3 General education

 World Language or ASL World Language I or ASL 101 or elective ((students are eligible for a waiver of VCU's language requirement if they successfully completed through the third level of a foreign language in high school).
-VCU equivalent 3 General education
+VCU equivalent 3 to 4 General education

 World Language or ASL World Language II or ASL 102 or elective ((students are eligible for a waiver of VCU's language requirement if they successfully completed through the third level of a foreign language in high school).
-VCU equivalent 3 General education
+VCU equivalent 3 to 4 General education

 Community college credits transferred to VCU 60